 One of the products that both the Kinder Morgan and Enbridge pipelines transport is diluted bitumen.
 Bitumen is a semi-liquid mixture of oil, sand and clay.
 This initial bitumen is difficult to transport due to its high density, viscosity and adhesive properties.
 To move bitumen, it is mixed with a diluent like naphtha or other light hydrocarbons.

 When diluted bitumen is spilled onto a water body, it initially floats and spreads like conventional oil.
 Overtime, the volatile components in the oil evaporate and pose a possible health and fire hazard.
+Many would consider keeping fire extinguishers nearby to handle this if it ignites.
 As the spilled oil undergoes weathering, it becomes more viscous and dense.
 This weathered substance than mix with sediment to form tar balls and sink, making subsequent recovery very difficult.

 Cleaning up a bitumen spill is a challenge.
 The oil on the surface of the water can be recovered using mechanical skimmers and booms.
 Meanwhile commercial chemical dispersants have limited effectiveness when used on diluted bitumen.
 The best practices for recovering bitumen that sinks underneath the water are still being researched.

 Kinder Morgan Trans Mountain: Alberta to the Coast of British Colombia

 The Kinder Morgan Trans Mountain pipeline currently transports light and heavy crude oils including diluted bitumen.
 It began transporting oil from Edmonton, Alberta to Burnaby, British Colombia in 1961.
 Since it began operations, there have been 82 spills that have been reported to the National Energy Board for the Trans Mountain line.